<rss version="2.0"

 </description>

-<excerpt>About Sabrina Bazile is a Haitian-American community-based urban planner, housing policymaker, researcher, and writer.
-Sabrina’s work focuses on...</excerpt>
+<excerpt>About Sabrina Bazile is a Haitian-American urban planner, housing policy researcher, writer, and political theorist.
+Their work focuses on developing a theory...</excerpt>

 <!--<wfw:commentRss></wfw:commentRss>-->